 Notes: Whorled Loosestrife is not indigenous to the Garden.
 Eloise Butler introduced it to the Garden area on April 26, 1913 with plants sourced from Kelsey's Nursery in North Carolina.
 She then noted planting 2 plants she got from the golf links of Glenwood Park.
 Martha Crone did not list it on her 1951 census but it was listed again in 1986 and has been in the Garden since then.
 It is considered native to Minnesota but in opposition to Eloise Butler's notes, it has been found in Minnesota only in Pine County.
-Did she mis-identify it?
-It was located there in 1980 and since then about 13 additional sites have been found, all in Pine County and most are in St. Croix State Park, somewhat protected.
+Did she mis-identify it? or was it growing there yet in her day?
+It was found in Pine County in 1980 and since then about 13 additional sites have been found, all in Pine County and most are in St. Croix State Park, somewhat protected.
 The last specimen collected for the University Herbarium was in the year 2000.
 The plant is listed on the State's "Special Concern" plant list.
 Per the DNR "A species is considered a species of special concern if, although the species is not endangered or threatened, it is extremely uncommon in Minnesota, or has unique or highly specific habitat requirements and deserves careful monitoring of its status."
 Thus, the population in the Eloise Butler Wildflower Garden is very special.
 It is much more prevalent in Wisconsin.
 Minnesota is at the extreme western edge of the plants range.
 It is found eastward from here to the coast, both in the U.S. and in Canada.

 Family Change: This is one of 8 species of Lysimachia found in Minnesota, listed currently by DNR.
 Seven are native, one is introduced.
 Several others have been reported but with little data.
 Based on recent scientific work, some of the leading references have moved most Lysimachia species into another plant family - Myrsinaceae, following the lead of Flora of North America, on the basis of resin canals among other considerations.
 The U of M Annotated Checklist of the Vascular Flora of Minnesota (Ref. #28c) follows this classification.